stupidmankind/BYpassDoc/docs/source/commands/puppeteerbrowserclosetab.rst

 ----------

 **Instance Name**
-	Please Enter the instance name
+	Indicate the instance name for the selected web browser.

 **Browser Property**
 	Specify which page property to switch to.